 H.I.G.
 Capital has itself been named as a defendant in lawsuits related to its portfolio companies.
 For example, the Massachusetts Attorney General sued H.I.G.
 Capital alleging the firm knew about fraudulent Medicaid claims submitted to the state by a company that H.I.G. owned and controlled.
-The company, a subsidiary of H.I.G.'s behavioral health provider Community Intervention Services (CIS), paid \$4 million to settle the False Claims Act violations in 2018.
-CIS declared bankruptcy in January 2021.
-In October 2021, H.I.G.
-Capital paid a \$19.95 million settlement but admitted no wrongdoing.
+The company, a subsidiary of H.I.G.'s behavioral health provider Community Intervention Services (CIS), paid \$4 million to settle the False Claims Act violations in 2018.34 CIS declared bankruptcy in January 2021.35 In October 2021, H.I.G.
+Capital paid a \$19.95 million settlement but admitted no wrongdoing.36 unnecessary urine drug testing services.37 After the settlement, the case against H.I.G. continued before an appellate court affirmed its dismissal on procedural grounds in 2022.
+Until recently, private equity owners of healthcare companies were rarely implicated in False Claims Act actions.38

-H.I.G. was also named a defendant for its alleged role in the fraudulent activity of its portfolio Surgery Partners Inc., which paid \$41 million in 2020 to settle U.S. Justice Department allegations that the company defrauded federal health programs through claims for medically unnecessary urine drug testing services.
-After the settlement, the case against H.I.G. continued before an appellate court affirmed its dismissal on procedural grounds in 2022.
-Until recently, private equity owners of healthcare companies were rarely implicated in False Claims Act actions.
+H.I.G. was also named a defendant for its alleged role in the fraudulent activity of its portfolio Surgery Partners Inc., which paid \$41 million in 2020 to settle U.S. Justice Department allegations that the company defrauded federal health programs through claims for medically and later that year examined data on outbreaks and resident deaths at ten Wellpathmanaged facilities across the country.44

 Despite fraud allegations, CIS's bankruptcy, and thousands of lawsuits involving its portfolio companies, H.I.G.
 Capital remains active in acquiring healthcare providers.
-In late 2020, the firm acquired a leading provider of hospice services, and partnered to create a new digestive health investment platform.
+In late 2020, the firm acquired a leading provider of hospice services,39 and partnered to create a new digestive health investment platform.40 prisoners with mental health disabilities access to services, programs, and activities.45 Justice Department investigators were accompanied by medical and mental healthcare consultants for visits to the jail in January 2019 and August 2019.
+The county health agency provided and mental health services to the jail until Wellpath began providing services in February 2019.
+The report includes comparisons of before and after Wellpath began providing the jail's healthcare services.46

 Private Equity Stakeholder Project has continued to track H.I.G.
-Capital's repeated problems with regulatory and reputational risk across multiple portfolio companies, including Wellpath.
-In 2020, PESP reached out to H.I.G. to ask the firm to take steps to mitigate the harmful impacts of its prison and detention businesses in light of the COVID-19 pandemic;
+Capital's repeated problems with regulatory and reputational risk across multiple portfolio companies,41 including Wellpath.42 In 2020, PESP reached out to H.I.G. to ask the firm to take steps to mitigate the harmful impacts of its prison and detention businesses in light of the COVID-19 pandemic;43